Learned iterative networks: An operator learning perspective: Learned Gradient Networks

 Despite the name variational networks, the connection to variational methods is restricted to parametrising the learned update from a \ac{FoE} perspective.
 Training the reconstruction operator supervised and with changing weights in each iteration removes the possibility to interpret $\RecOp_\NNparam$ as a minimiser of a variational cost functional.

-Finally, since the connection to a minimiser of a variational cost functional is not satisfied, it has been easy to replace the learned component by a general neural operator as in our formulation \eqref{eq:VarNet}.
+Finally, since the connection to a minimiser of a variational cost functional is not satisfied, it is easy to replace the learned component by a general neural operator as in our formulation \eqref{eq:VarNet}.
 This offers to use larger and more expressive networks for $\NNOp_\NNparam\colon\RecSpace\to\RecSpace$, such as U-Nets.

 \paragraph{Total Deep Variation} The framework of variational networks has been extended to include multi-scale networks, likely inspired by the popular U-Net architecture, introduced as \ac{TDV} in \cite{kobler2020total,Kobler:2022aa}.
 Additionally, the work establishes robustness and stability results with respect to input as well as learned parameters based on a mean-field optimal control interpretation.
 That is, the formulation of the reconstruction operator is based on a continuous-in-time gradient flow rather than a discrete iterative process.
-One can then formulate the reconstruction operator $\RecOp_\theta\colon\DataSpace\to \RecSpace$ that assigns the reconstruction at finite time $T>0$, i.e., $\RecOp_\theta(\data)=\signal(T)$.
-Similar to variational networks the gradient flow is defined to minimise a variational energy \eqref{eq:Costfunc_as_DataDiscAndReg}.
+One can then formulate the reconstruction operator $\RecOp_\theta\colon\DataSpace\to \RecSpace$ that assigns the reconstruction at finite time $T>0$, i.e., $\RecOp_\theta(\data)=\signal(T)$, where the gradient flow is defined to minimise a variational energy \eqref{eq:Costfunc_as_DataDiscAndReg}.
 The training problem is then stated as a mean-field optimal control problem to determine the stopping time $T$, or time discretisation after time normalisation, as well as the network parameters.
 The continuous formulation as gradient flows allows for the subsequent analysis of stability.
-We refer to the original papers for detail \cite{kobler2020total,Kobler:2022aa}.
+We refer to the original papers for the details \cite{kobler2020total,Kobler:2022aa}.